puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 define the content of the managed file: `source` and `content`.

 As we discussed earlier, `source` takes the URI of a source file like the ones we've placed in our module's `files` directory.
-The `content` parameter can takes a string as a value and sets the content of the managed file to that string.
+The `content` parameter takes a string as a value and sets the content of the managed file to that string.